-So rather than mere memorisation of puzzle pieces, the consulting detective’s Mind Palace also seems to enable him to order and structure his Stream of Consciousness.
-It appears to be a way of making sense of his messy thoughts; a way of thinking.
-In later episodes, how Sherlock experiences his Mind Palace is further revealed.
-In season 3, episode 3, His Last Vow, the detective has just been shot and needs to figure out a way to survive.
+So rather than mere memorising puzzle pieces, the consulting detective’s Mind Palace also seems to enable him to order and structure his Stream of Consciousness.
+It appears to be a way of making sense of his messy thoughts, a way of thinking.
+In later episodes, it’s further revealed how Sherlock experiences his Mind Palace.
+In series 3, episode 3, His Last Vow, the detective has just been shot and needs to figure out a way to survive.
 We see his Mind Palace as a hallway, with various memories hidden behind doors.

 What’s more, his memory palace is conceptualised as a place in which time slows down and he can interact with projections of his friends and family.
 This seems to either give him more time and resources to think and problem-solve, or it’s a mere visualisation of the speed with which Sherlock’s mind works.
 Either way, many features of Sherlock’s memory palace are rather unrealistic.

 Our mind is a fascinating entity.
 In a way, we have two of them.
-As psychologist Daniel Kahneman has pointed out, one part of our brain is slow, logical and deliberate, the other one fast, emotional and intuitive with a tendency to take mental shortcuts.
-It almost seems like 21st century Sherlock is using his Mind Palace as a means to consolidate the two.
+As psychologist Daniel Kahneman has pointed out, one part of our brain is slow, logical and deliberate.
+The other one is fast, emotional and intuitive with a tendency to take mental shortcuts.
+It almost seems like 21st-century Sherlock is using his Mind Palace as a means to consolidate the two.
 To the very least, it’s quite different from what the character’s creator envisioned originally.

 While there was no Mind Palace in the original, Doyle’s very first Sherlock Holmes novel A Study in Scarlet introduced a remotely similar feature in 1887: the brain-attic.
 Bewildered by the eccentric detective’s lack of common knowledge, Watson prompts Holmes to explain his way of thinking to him (and the reader):